Sharded blockchain architecture

 Coordination layer

-Registers validators, assigns shard committees, receives shard summaries, records finalized state roots, and resolves disputes.
+Registers validators, assigns committees, receives shard summaries, records finalized state roots, and handles disputes.

-Processes transactions inside local validator groups so the network can execute work in parallel instead of through a single congested path.
+Processes transactions inside local validator groups so work happens in parallel rather than through a single congested chain path.

 Cross-shard messaging

-Moves assets and execution messages from one shard to another through coordinated, verifiable message flow.
+Moves assets and execution messages between shards through verifiable message flow and controlled settlement timing.

 Proof and availability